Take this book…

 Walking homewards from the exhibition through Hyde Park, in one of those happy moments of timely connection, I came across a tree bearing books for people to freely pick:

-These particular books are part of a wider network of free-book sharing, courtesy of The Book Fairies.
-“Take this book, read it & leave it for the next person to enjoy” says the sticker on each book.
+These particular offerings are part of a wider network of sharing, courtesy of The Book Fairies.
+“Take this book, read it & leave it for the next person to enjoy” says the sticker on each one.

 Civilisation does indeed flourish when men plant trees under which they themselves will never sit – and when people plant books on trees for the world to enjoy.